-Council has designated itself as public benefit entities (PBE's) for financial reporting purposes.
+Council has designated itself and the Group as public benefit entities (PBE's) for financial reporting purposes.

-These financial statements of Council are for the year ended 30 June 2023.
+These financial statements of Council and the Group are for the year ended 30 June 2023.
 The financial statements were authorised for issue by Council on 24 October 2023.